chromium/chromium/base/test/android/javatests/src/org/chromium/base/test/transit/README.md

 ### Ownership of the Transit Layer

-The Chrome-specific `TransitStations`, `StationFacilities` and `Conditions` that comprise the Transit Layer should be owned by the same team responsible for the related production code.
+The Chrome-specific `Stations`, `Facilities` and `Conditions` that comprise the Transit Layer should be owned by the same team responsible for the related production code.

 The exception is the core of the Transit Layer, for example `PageStation`, which is not owned by specific teams, and will be owned by Clank Build/Code Health.